Shalden: Medieval

 The manor of Shalden was first mentioned in the Domesday Survey of 1086 by William Mauditt of Hanslope.
 It had formerly been in the ownership of four freemen of King Edward the Confessor as an "alod".
 Shalden was included in the Odiham Hundred.
-The ownership of the manor was eventually passed to the descendants of William Mauditt alongside the manor of the nearby hamlet, Hartley Mauditt, of which the manor of Shalden was held under.
+The ownership of the manor was eventually passed to the descendants of William Mauditt alongside the manor of the nearby hamlet, Hartley Mauditt, under which the manor of Shalden was held.
 The manor was apparently held by the Mauditt family of Hartley Mauditt until near the end of the 12th century, when William Mauditt gave the manor to his brother Robert Mauduit of Warminster, to be held by William and his heirs for the service of half a knight's fee.
 Robert Mauditt died in 1191, and his son and successor Thomas was holding the manor between 1235 and 1236.
 He died in 1244, and was succeeded by his son, also named William.

 William Mauditt left a son and heir, Warin, a minor, whose custody was assigned by Henry III to his brother Richard, Earl of Cornwall.
-During this time, Richard temporarily held the manor of Shalden from Henry until his death 1272.
+During this time, Richard temporarily held the manor of Shalden from Henry until his death in1272.
 Consequently, Warin Mauditt held the manor until his death in either 1299 or 1300.
 Interest in the manor passed down to his son Thomas, in which he granted a sum of land at Shalden to a Knight named Walter Stoner and his freeman, in gratitude for his homage and services.
 At that time Sir Nicholas de Boys held the manor of Shalden as a tenant for life.
 In 1297 the Earl of Cornwall, in consideration of the services of Sir Nicholas, granted the manor to him and his heirs indefinitely.
 Sir Nicholas paid nothing for the manor, though his heirs were to pay £12 a year.

 In 1309 Sir Nicholas de Boys granted the manor of Shalden to Robert de Kendale and his wife, Margaret, along with her heirs.
 The manor was then held by Ralph le Mareschal indefinitely.
 He was still holding it in 1310, however it had passed to Robert de Kendale sometime before 1316.
 Robert died in 1330, and his son Edward succeeded to the manor, but it was held by his widow Margaret until her death in 1347.
 Sir Edward de Kendale died in 1373, leaving a widow and a son as his heir for the manor of Shalden.
 Edwards's son and his brother, Thomas, both died without issue in 1375.
 Sir Robert Turk and his wife, Beatrice, conveyed the manor in 1376–7 to Sir William Croyser and William Bukbridge, trustees of Sir Edward de Kendale, to whom they transferred it in the same year.
 Edward's widow Elizabeth, daughter of Sir William Croyser, soon married Sir Thomas Barre, and died in 1420.
 Her heir was her grandson, but the manor of Shalden passed to John de Kendale, who held it in 1428.